Powered by SchoolDash

 This school is a member of The Athelstan Trust.
 (Other schools in this trust include Sir William Romney's School, Bradon Forest School, Chipping Sodbury School and The Dean Academy.)

-Particular strengths include Representation, Environment, Attainment and Progress.
+Particular strengths include Representation, Sixth form, Progress and Environment.
 Relative weaknesses include Admissions and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.